What to see in Ragusa and Modica: duomos and chocolate

 There’s really no way of getting around Sicily than by car.
 That said, you’ve either got to hire one, or find a tour company that’ll take you there.
 The journey takes around 40 minutes from Noto, and you’ll see plenty of the arid yet pretty Sicilian countryside.
 Take note of the lemon and olive trees, as well as the old stone structures, that whizz past your window.
 These are muragghi — stone constructions that were built to keep rocks from clogging up the field.

-What to see in Ragusa and Modica
+What to see in Ragusa and Modica in 1 day

-Inside the Duomo San Giorgio, there’s almost a theatrical feel, with the deep red full-length curtains married with the golden-brown fringing.
+Inside Duomo San Giorgio, there’s almost a theatrical feel, with the deep red full-length curtains married with the golden-brown fringing.
 The interior itself is impressive and don’t forget to look up to admire the wondrous ceiling.
 Upon visiting, we were witness to the preparations for a wedding and so decided to pay our respects by leaving!

 “The number one attraction most people flock to are the awe-inspiring duomos in the city”

 “We spotted a traditional carrotero (Sicilian cart) and a Fiat 500 adorned in colourful Sicilian print”

 Locanda Don Serafino — What to see in Ragusa

 You’ll find the restaurant adjacent to the UNESCO site of La Chiesa del Miracoli, a church from the 17th century.
 With 2 Michelin stars to its name, the quality, as well as the prices, is better than a regular trattoria.

 The food here is nothing short of excellent, which I think shows from my photos.
 On top of this, the ambience matches the restaurant’s high standard, in no less than a cave-style environment.
 Locanda Don Serafino is also part of the striking boutique hotel of the same name.
 To experience an equally luxurious accommodation, click here to find the best deals.

 What to see in Ragusa and Modica – chocolate tasting and baroque